michalkonecny/polypaver/paver-todo.md

     * add README to the SPARK folder

-        * how the VCs were derived
+        * DONE how the VCs were derived

         * how to prove them using PolyPaver

 * DONE tidy up options and their --help documentation

-* add FP sin and cos to the internal language and the SPARK PolyPaver package
+* DONE add FP sin and cos to the internal language and the SPARK PolyPaver package

-    * look up suitable error bounds in the Ada specification

 * minimal update of public documentation